SuleimanFarah/sunpy/GSoC-2013-Organization-Application.md

 No.

 ### Why is your organization applying to participate in Google Summer of Code 2013?
 What do you hope to gain by participating?

+Participating in ESA's Summer of Code in Space would not only help us expand SunPy by incorporating new functionality, but it will also promote our efforts in the solar physics community and thereby attract new contributors.

 ### What is the URL for your Ideas list?
 [[GSoC 2013 Ideas]]